-To ensure technology equity following a technology audit, we rolled out appropriate hardware for roles across the company and we have created a monthly network stipend.
+To ensure technology equity through the COVID-19 pandemic, we conducted a technology audit and made sure that all employees have the right tech to be successful in their roles, plus a stipend to offset the cost of remote connectivity.
 These stipends are available to all hourly employees and can be used toward cell phone bills or home internet bills to ensure they can reliably work on the farm, on the go, or from home.

 Early this summer, we identified the need to bring in perspectives not represented by our team.
 We also determined that this work would be most successful with the support of an impartial third party with expertise in this field.
-Beginning in Q1 2021, we'll be working with a DEI practitioner who will conduct a Racial Equity and Belonging Audit to help us identify and remedy blind spots in our culture and help us incorporate DEI practices into our culture.
+In early Q1 2021, we began working with the McKensie Mack Group (MMG), a global consulting group that helps organizations identify and transform social inequities at the individual, interpersonal, and institutional level.
+They specialize in change management that focuses specifically on racial equity, gender equity, and LGBTQ2IA+ communities.
+The MMG team is conducting a Racial Equity and Belonging Audit to help us identify and address challenges and opportunities that lie ahead of us in this work to fully incorporate diversity, inclusion, and equity practices into our culture

 Benefits and Compensation

-We reviewed benefits and compensation across the company and enhanced our benefits offerings.
-All employees are paid a living wage and accrue paid time off, and all full-time employees receive full company-paid benefits and are offered equity in the company.
+We reviewed benefits and compensation across the company and enhanced our offerings, specifically with hourly employees in mind.
+All hourly employees are paid a living wage, are eligible for time-and-a-half overtime, and accrue paid time off, and all full-time employees receive full company-paid benefits and equity in the company.

 Additionally, we’re building out an internal structure for roles across the company to provide employees transparency into the core competencies needed to receive promotions and raises.

 In October, we implemented a policy for volunteer paid time off (separate from existing PTO).
 This new policy is available to all Square Roots employees, to give team members the time and flexibility to make a difference in their local communities.
-To date, employees have used this time to participate with organizations such as Urban Roots in Grand Rapids, Michigan.
+One example of an organization employees have volunteered with is Urban Roots in Grand Rapids, Michigan.

 Education & Empowerment